Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Provide any relevant experiences you’ve gained by volunteering or internships
+- Give examples of any experience you’ve gained through volunteering or through internships

 - Highlight any accomplishments or responsibilities you took on in these positions.